osamaadelmahdy/osamaadelmahdy/README.md

 - 👋 Hi, I’m @osamaadelmahdy
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development/engineering
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning DevOps
+- 💼 I have 2 years of experience working with React.js and TypeScript as a full-time developer.

 <!---
 osamaadelmahdy/osamaadelmahdy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.